prsdm/BA-Sentiment-Analysis/README.md

 ### Task:
 My task is to analyze the customer reviews of British Airways to understand their sentiments towards various aspects of their travel experiences, such as service, food, seats, and the crew.
 Additionally, I will explore the trends in review counts over the years and identify areas for potential improvement based on customer feedback.

+### Prepare:
+To begin my analysis, I collected customer reviews from the Skytrax website using web scraping techniques.
+For that used Python libraries such as Requests and BeautifulSoup.

 ### Steps:
 1. Scraping Data from Skytrax
 2. Cleaning and preprocessing the text data